ryngonzalez/ryngonzalez.com/_work/fetchnotes/the-space-between-us.md

 ![](/images/SpacesMap.png)

-I even created a clickable InVision prototype to get a sense of how it would feel on device (open on you iOS device to get the full experience!).
+I even created a clickable InVision prototype to get a sense of how it would feel on device (open on your iOS device to get the full experience!).

 <iframe width="396" height="834" src="//invis.io/NV1P62B73" frameborder="0" allowfullscreen></iframe>